Putting Pensioners First

 When companies declare bankruptcy, pensioners and their pensions are given the short stick.
-The assets that are available go to secured creditors and executives who often walk away with their wallets unscathed.
+The assets that are available go to secured creditors and executives walk away with their wallets unscathed.
 Over 20,000 employees of Nortel Canada, Indalex, Algoma, Grant Forest Products and others have had their pensions cut as a result of a lack of protection in existing laws.
 CARP wants to change that, arguing that in the event of bankruptcy, pensioners should have super-priority when assets are distributed.
 Please read more in our post: Is your pension safe?

 Facts & Figures